Tylan Wallace

-Tylan Michael Wallace (born May 13, 1999) is an American football wide receiver for the Baltimore Ravens of the National Football League (NFL).
-He played college football at Oklahoma State.
+Tylan Michael Wallace (born May 13, 1999) is an American professional football wide receiver and kickoff returner for the Baltimore Ravens of the National Football League (NFL).
+He played college football for the Oklahoma State Cowboys.

-Early years
+Early life

 Wallace attended South Hills High School in Fort Worth, Texas.
 During his career he had 182 receptions for 3,760 yards and 48 touchdowns.
 He committed to Oklahoma State University, along with his twin brother Tracin, to play college football.

 College career

 As a freshman at Oklahoma State in 2017, Wallace played in 13 games and had seven receptions for 118 yards.
 He became a starter in 2018.

 Professional career

-Wallace was drafted by the Baltimore Ravens in the fourth round, 131st overall, of the 2021 NFL Draft.
+Wallace was selected by the Baltimore Ravens in the fourth round, 131st overall, of the 2021 NFL draft.
 He signed his four-year rookie contract on May 14, 2021.
 Wallace was used mostly on special teams during the 2021 season, although he did have one start that year, recording a catch for 18 yards in a 21–41 Week 16 loss to the Cincinnati Bengals.

 On December 3, 2022, Wallace was placed on injured reserve.
 He was activated on January 7, 2023.
+Wallace returned to injured reserve with a hamstring injury on January 14.

+On September 25, 2023, Wallace was placed on injured reserve after suffering a hamstring injury in Week 3.
+He was activated on October 28.

+On December 10, 2023, subbing for an injured Devin Duvernay, he ran a punt back 76 yards for the game-winning touchdown in overtime to beat the Los Angeles Rams 37–31.
+This was also his first career touchdown.
+Wallace, who had never returned a punt prior to the game, was named the AFC Special Teams Player of the Week for the game-winning play.

+On November 7, 2024, Wallace had an 84-yard receiving touchdown against the Bengals.
+It was his first career receiving touchdown along with it being the longest touchdown pass in Lamar Jackson’s career.
+Wallace finished the game with 3 receptions for a career high 115 yards and a touchdown as the Ravens won 35-34.

+Wallace re-signed with the Ravens on March 17, 2025.